 After all, buying a Steelcase chair is a big deal!
-There are several different styles to choose from, and then you have to decide what size works best for you and if you even want one at all.
+There are several different styles to choose from, and then you have to decide what size works best for you and if you even want one.

 Table of Contents

 West Elm has a great relationship with Steelcase.
 They work together to provide exceptional workplace environments.
 This is great news for people with a local West Elm because they have 20 locations in 12 different states with Steelcase pieces to try out.

 West Elm stocks several Steelcase designs including their Gesture chair, which is a fan favorite.
 You can also look at other Steelcase products there, like their office tables, accessories, and more.